stellantilet/vue-typescript-boilerplate/client/README.md

 ## Shell Script info

+* To run any tests, the front end application MUST be running on localhost:8080

 * for the accepting of regression changes pass in an environment variable before typing the npm script
 ```sh